ipkeisam/CodingKata/README.md

 3) Review any mistakes that you made and learn from it
 4) Look for feedback each time and work to improve
 5) No pressure and no deadline

-In this workshop, we will work together to go through one software kata exercise.
-We will go over some of the techniques to focus and pratice your kata, and solve problems differently.

 # The Bowling Game Kata